LIT-Protocol/getlit-contracts/README.md

 ## Options

-- `--update`: Use this flag to update the contract files if a newer version is available.
+- `--update`: Flag to indicate if existing contracts should be updated with newer versions.
-- `--index`: Specify the index number to fetch a particular contract.
-By default, the index is set to `0`. (only 0, 1) atm.
+- `--outdir`: Specify the output directory for generated contract files.
+Default is 'lit-contracts'.
-- `--network`: "cayenne" or "serrano"
+- `--network`: Specify the network ('cayenne' or 'serrano') to determine the API endpoint.
+Default is 'cayenne'.

 # Demo